smart-data-models/dataModel.S4BLDG/README.md

 - [Damper](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Damper/README.md).
 A damper typically participates in an HVAC duct distribution system and is used to control or modulate the flow of air.

+- [DuctSilencer](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/DuctSilencer/README.md).
+A duct silencer is a device that is typically installed inside a duct distribution system for the purpose of reducing the noise levels from air movement, fan noise, etc. in the adjacent space or downstream of the duct silencer device.

+- [ElectricAppliance](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/ElectricAppliance/README.md).
+An electric appliance is a device intended for consumer usage that is powered by electricity.
+Electric appliances may be fixed in place or may be able to be moved from one space to another.
+Electric appliances require an electrical supply that may be supplied either by an electrical circuit or provided from a local battery source.

+- [ElectricFlowStorageDevice](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/ElectricFlowStorageDevice/README.md).
+An electric flow storage device is a device in which electrical energy is stored and from which energy may be progressively released.

+- [ElectricGenerator](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/ElectricGenerator/README.md).
+An electric generator is an engine that is a machine for converting mechanical energy into electrical energy.

+- [ElectricMotor](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/ElectricMotor/README.md).
+An electric motor is an engine that is a machine for converting electrical energy into mechanical energy.

+- [ElectricTimeControl](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/ElectricTimeControl/README.md).
+An electric time control is a device that applies control to the provision or flow of electrical energy over time.

+- [Engine](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Engine/README.md).
+An engine is a device that converts fuel into mechanical energy through combustion.

 ### Contributors